ko/relurori_pelican/content/2013-10-19-breakout-island-gc.html.md

-Title: Android Game GC
+Title: Breakout Island GC
 Author: Ken Ko
 Date: 2013-10-19
-Tags: coding, android, game
+Tags: coding, android, game, breakout island
 Category: tutorials

 Moving my testing from a Galaxy Nexus with 4.3 to an LG G2 with 4.2.2, I've